Eleanor Sokoloff Chair in Piano Studies

 Ms. Cann holds bachelor’s and master’s degrees in piano performance from the Cleveland Institute of Music, where she studied with Paul Schenly and Daniel Shapiro, and an Artist’s Diploma from the Curtis Institute of Music, where she studied with Robert McDonald.

-She joined the faculty of the Curtis Institute of Music in 2020.
+Ms. Cann joined the faculty of the Curtis Institute of Music in 2020.
+Her professional artist management is provided by Curtis.